Top 5 Places To Visit - Puglia, Italy.

 Now, that is never gonna make sense to you if you haven’t studied the language so forget that!
 We will go for the closest sound and, if you say it fast enough, they will never know the difference (don’t worry I’ve got your back!)
 So, go for POO - LEE - A (The A sound is like A for apple, not Ape) Stick them together nice and fast and you will have something that sounds like PUGLIA!
 Well done everyone! - I feel like a proud mother!

 Well, that's my little guide to Puglia for you.
 It is an awesome place and I hope you can make the trip out there!

 I’d recommend hiring a car because trains either don’t show up or, if they do, the air conditioner is broken and you are sat in a sauna for a few hours.
 But, if you are really ‘lucky’ like me, the air con will break and then so will the train.
 So you will be sat there in the middle of nowhere while Italians try to think of a solution.
 So, my point is, you are best off hiring a car!

 Oh but then, I have to add a side note to that.
 I have spent more than one-hour driving around the whole city of Bari just to find a parking space.
 So allow around 1 hour for parking every time you go to Bari.
 But hey, don't let this put you off!

 Right.
 I’ll stop jabbering on.
-I am excited to get on with my stories of the Netherlands!
+I am excited to get on with my stories.